metabase/financial-modeling-package/README.md

 Lastly, learn more about how to use the spreadsheet in the Info tab.

-NOTE: The import may time out.
+*NOTE*: The import may time out.
 You can check the "\_import" prefixed tabs for progress and result.
 Make sure that your Metabase instance has model or query cache turned on, otherwise the CSV export would take too long (over 100 seconds) and won't ever work.
 Wait a few minutes for the cache to kick in, and then try again by deleting the URL in the spreadsheet and reverting.